n0sandb0x/forloops-for-bugbounty/README.md

 ```bash
 gau http://hacked-site.com | waybackurls | grep ".xlsx"

 ```

-## One Liners for CVE and Vulnerabilties
+## One Liners for CVE and and other Vulnerabilties

 ### To find CVE 2020-3452